Free-flow toll motorways

 Like ordinary toll motorways, free-flow routes are signposted , so you'll always know beforehand that a toll section is coming up.
 They are signposted such on both the motorway itself, as well as approaching and at junctions.
 Free alternative routes are also signposted if you decide not to pay.

-A4 Junction 38 at Boulay-Moselle, but only on the westbound entry and eastbound exit slip roads.
+• A4 junction 38 at Boulay-Moselle, a Sanef test site so only on the westbound entry and eastbound exit slip roads.

-A10 Junction 19 at Tours North, but only on the northbound exit, and only available to those with a Télépéage toll tag.
+• A10 junction 19 at Tours North, bit only on the nortbound exit and only available to télépéage users.

 Paying your toll